ahmeddelattarr/DishRating_api/README.md

 - **Response**: Returns a token for the authenticated user
 - **Error Responses**:
   - If username or password is missing: 400 Bad Request
-  - If credentials are invalid: 400 Bad Request
+  - If credentials are invalid: 402 unauthorized

 ### Meal Management